-Today’s shakshuka recipe is simple and true to Middle Eastern flavors.
-Eggs poached in a perfectly spiced vegetarian stew of tomatoes and green peppers.
+Today’s shakshuka recipe is so simple… Eggs poached in a perfectly spiced vegetarian stew of tomatoes and green peppers.
 Add a salad and your favorite bread, and you can turn it into dinner!

 Say it with me, “shahk-SHOO-kah!”